marco-pina/marco-pina.github.io/content/_index.md

 Hey,

 I'm Marco Piña, an economist interested in conducting research in macrofinance using computational methods.
 I have experience developing, calibrating and computing partial equilibrium and DSGE models, as well as estimating high and low frequency time series econometric models.
-I am currently working at the Macrofinancial Modeling Department of the Central Bank of Chile and I am an incoming PhD student in Economics at the University of Virginia.
+I am currently a Economics PhD student at the University of Virginia.

 Welcome to my personal website.
 Here you will find information about my research projects and also some codes I have made available on Github.